Solemensis/Emaria/README.md

-Things to be added:
+Things to be added in order:
-- Buyouts will be handled with stripe api.
-- Products gonna come from a headless cms rather than a fake-store api.
 - Content is not responsive on mobile devices for now.
 Will add the feature soon.
 - Shop ui will be redesigned.
+- Products gonna come from a headless cms rather than a fake-store api.
+- Buyouts will be handled with stripe api.
+- Gonna make "add to fav" button functional.